KevinMarete/prep-web/README.md

-# ART DASHBOARD
+# PrEP DASHBOARD

-This is the ART Patient and Commodity Dashboard
+This is the PrEP Dashboard